neondatabase/website/next/content/docs/tutorial/data-recovery-with-branching.md

 | 3 | Air Zoom Alphafly    | Total Orange/Bright Crimson/Ghost Green/Black  |
 ```

-Phew 😮‍💨!
-You successfully recovered the data  🎉!
+You successfully recovered the lost data.

 What have we seen here?

-To recover the data, we introduced a powerful concept: branching.
+To recover the data, we introduced a powerful concept: branching

-Neon Branching is a copy of your data that you can create from **Head** (the most up-to-date state of the database), **Time** (from a date and time, similar to the example above). or **Log-Sequence-Number (LSN)**.
+A Neon branch is a copy of your data that you can create from **Head** (the most up-to-date state of the database), **Time** (from a date and time, similar to the example above), or **Log-Sequence-Number (LSN)**.

 An LSN is a unique identifier that is assigned to each transaction in the database, and is used to track the order in which transactions are committed to the database.